By Gerry Prewett.

 In the last minute of normal time Liam Sercombe netted with a low shot from 25 yards through a crowded penalty area after a free-kick had been played into the midfielder's path.

-Last season, in an early fixture, the visitors took a 32nd minute lead when Ronan Curtis headed the ball into the path of Gareth Evans, who finished with a crunching left-footed volley from left corner of the box.
+On 21 August 2018 the visitors took a 32nd minute lead when Ronan Curtis headed the ball into the path of Gareth Evans, who finished with a crunching left-footed volley from left corner of the box.

 On 76 minutes Chris Lines coolly netted an equaliser from the penalty spot with a low shot after Curtis had handled when trying to clear a corner.
 Two minutes later Lines went in with studs showing on Pompey sub Brett Pitman and was shown a straight red card by referee Graham Salisbury.